MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/register-devices-self.md

 3. Run `powershell -ExecutionPolicy Unrestricted Get-WindowsAutoPilotInfo -OutputFile <path>\hardwarehash.csv`

 > [!NOTE]
-> Once the Script has been successfully executed, you can run `powershell -ExecutionPolicy restricted` to restrict running scripts on the computer.
+> Once the script has been successfully executed, you can run `powershell -ExecutionPolicy restricted` to restrict the running of scripts on the computer.

 #### Flash drive method